 The following subjects are not available to study abroad and exchange students:

 - ECON10002 Seminar in Economics and Commerce A

-- No honours subjects (numerical codes beginning with '4') unless prior approval is granted by the subject coordinator
+- Honours subjects (numerical codes beginning with '4'), unless prior approval is granted by the subject coordinator

 - BUSA90473 Melbourne Business Practicum

 - BUSA90485 Global Business Practicum